2026 수능특강 영독연 13강 변형문제 (1~9번)

 1 자원봉사 일정 관리 방식 변경에 대한 항의

-In the last six weeks, though, the new manager of volunteer services has begun ____ us to volunteer schedules without consulting us, causing a great deal of upset among the volunteers and resulting in numerous cancellations of shifts.
+In the last six weeks, though, the new manager of volunteer services has begun assigning us to volunteer schedules without ____ us, causing a great deal of upset among the volunteers and resulting in numerous cancellations of shifts.

 2 지진 상황에서 아들을 구하려는 절박한 상황

-Everything was ____ after the power went out.
+Everything was dark after the ____ went out.

 A violent aftershock knocked me ____ my knees, but I couldn’t stop.

-Crawling over ____ debris, I finally reached Dustin.
+Crawling ____ the debris, I finally reached Dustin.

 3 유의미한 생태 연구를 위한 직관의 계발

-____ best way to develop that intuition is by observing organisms in the field.
+The best way to develop that intuition is by observing organisms in ____ field.

 4 지역별 기후 예측을 위한 기후 모델